hookdeck/hookdeck-vercel/README.md

 - `api_key`: You can specify a Hookdeck API key for every single connection.
 It will have priority over the general env variable `HOOKDECK_API_KEY`.
 It's better to use Vercel's env variable insterad of this configuration key.
 This key is intented for complex setups involving several [Hookdeck organizations](https://hookdeck.com/docs/organizations) or even accounts.
 - `signing_secret`: You can specify a Hookdeck Signing Secret for every single connection.
 It will have priority over the general env variable `HOOKDECK_SIGNING_SECRET`.
 It's better to use Vercel's env variable insterad of this configuration key.
 This key is intented for [webhook signature verification](https://hookdeck.com/docs/authentication#hookdeck-webhook-signature-verification).

-- `host`: The Vercel's host that can receive the requests.
+- `vercel_url`: The Vercel's url that can receive the requests.
 If not specified, the host stored in env var `VERCEL_BRANCH_URL` will be used.
-- `url`: hardcoded url to use to forward back the event.
-The recommended method is to use the `host` key.
-This configuration is intended for complex scenarios that involve other systems on top of Vercel and Hookdeck.

 - `retry`: use the values specified in the [Retry documentation](https://hookdeck.com/docs/api#retry) to configura Hookdeck's retry strategy.
 - `delay`: the number of milliseconds to hold the event when it arrives to Hookdeck.